ChifiSource/Olive.jl/README.md

 Cells are a general name for the components that compose a given `Olive` project's source file.
 To elaborate, cells are parametric and read in from files, while in base `Olive` this includes a limited scope of cells for Julia-bourne Data Science and Software Development, `Olive` extensions could easily change this.
 Cells are rendered inside of `Project` windows and go into **pane one** or **pane two**.
 <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/alpha9sc/Screenshot%20from%202023-08-15%2007-20-26.png"></img>

+There is no one cell, as the capabilities of a cell change with the type of that cell.
+In the screenshot above, we see several different types of cells.
 #### projects